-JEMfriend- A JEMfriend is any person who joins in the JEMfriends community through financial giving, volunteer hours, mentoring, participating in JEMfriends programs, prayer, meeting program needs, etc.
+JEMfriend- A JEMfriend is any person who joins the JEMfriends community by praying, giving financially, or volunteering.

-Foster Care – is the term used for a system in which a minor who has been made a ward is placed in the private home of a state certified caregiver referred to as a “foster parent.”
+Foster Care- Foster care is the system in the U.S. in which a minor who has been made a ward of the state is placed in the private home of a state-certified caregiver, referred to as a “foster parent.”

-Failed adoption – terminology used to describe a case in which an adoption procedure was not able to be successful.
-Many times this is due to cultural barriers between the adopted child and their new parents and family, and so a higher rate of failed adoptions occur with international adoptions.
+Failed Adoption- A failed adoption is a case in which an adoption procedure was not successful.
+Many times this is due to cultural barriers between the adopted child and their new parents and family.
+Therefore, a higher rate of failed adoptions occur with international adoptions.
 When this happens, the adopted child often becomes a ward of the state and enters the foster care system or a more permanent state placement, like a children’s home.